In this project you’re going to get familiar with interfaces in Go.

 When implementing a type we’re going to use in different places, it’s important to think about the limitations of our type.

-• Is there a maximum about of data an OurByteBuffer can store?
+- Is there a maximum about of data an

-• What operations are safe or unsafe to perform concurrently on an OurByteBuffer from different threads?
+can store? - What operations are safe or unsafe to perform concurrently on an

 It can be useful to note these limitations in a doc comment for the type, or method, they apply to.
 This will help someone using your type to use it the best way.
 Make sure you write these docs.